aastha-bhandari/Data-Visualisation-Project-/README.md

 # Data-Visualisation-Project
-Netflix Movies and Series Data Visualisation.

-# Introduction
+## Project Overview
-this project focuses on analysing and visualising Netflix series and movies dataset using Python in VS Code with Jupyter notebook support. <br>
+this project focuses on analysing and visualising Netflix dataset to understand patterns and trends in movies and TV shows available in the platform.

-this dataset contains information like title, year, certificate, duration, genre, rating, description, stars and votes. <br>
-Data Visualisation is a technique which is used to identify trends and patterns in our dataset using graphs and charts.
+# Objective
+- explore and understand the dataset.
+- perform data cleaning and preprocessing.
+- analyse trends in movies and TV shows.
+- making conclusions and insights from them.

 # Technologies Used
-- Kaggle.com : downloaded dataset csv file from here.
+- Kaggle.com - downloaded dataset csv file from here.
+- Python - language used to build this project.
-- Pandas : importing and reading csv files and storing the data in tabular form. <br>
+- Pandas - importing and reading csv files and storing the data in tabular form.
-- Matplotlib : Helps in creating graphs and charts. <br>
+- Matplotlib - Helps in creating graphs and charts.

 # Features
-- data cleaning.<br>
+- data cleaning.
-- analysing movies and series. <br>
+- analysing movies and series.
-- most trending genre among audience. <br>
+- most trending genre among audience.
-- content growth over the years. <br>
+- content growth over the years.
-- most popular series and movies. <br>
+- most popular series and movies.
-- used various types of charts and graphs for better visualisation. <br>
+- used several charts and graphs for better analysing.

+## Author
+Aastha Bhandari